 Another online initiative of our society - Czech Music in Exile - promotes music of sixteen Czech composers who left their native Czechoslovakia during the last century to escape either fascist or communist regimes.
 The project is designed to preserve and protect the memory of these gifted composers.
 Last year, as part of this project, we helped to support and promote a unique recording of little known music by Bohuslav Martinu.
 The compact disc features a number of world premieres of his compositions for piano, some of them inspired by Kapralova.

 Last year we also participated in Czech Music 2004, a special initiative of the Czech Ministry of Culture to mark the occasion of admission of the Czech Republic to the European Union by celebrating anniversaries of many personalities of Czech musical culture, past and present, through presentation activities.
 Our contribution to the initiative was an online presentation celebrating the 100th anniversary of the birth of Kapralova's friend, Czech composer Theodor Schaefer [1904-1968].
 This web project was prepared in collaboration with Dr. Natasa Honzikova, the composer's niece.
 We also advocated for more women to be included in the final selection of honoured artists, for the project committee was proposing to honour 67 artists of which only 3 (!) were women and none of them a woman composer (the list included 50 composers, all men).
-In response to our advocacy, the committee added one woman composer to the list (selected from the several we proposed): Slava Vorlova, one of the major Czech composers to emerge after the WWII (her online presentation was prepared by the Society in 2001).
+In response to our advocacy, the committee added one woman composer to the list (from the several we proposed): Slava Vorlova.

 We wish to thank the following artists who promoted the composer's music in Canada, Czech Republic, Great Britain, Slovakia, Switzerland, and the United States during 2004 (in alphabetical order): Frank Almond, Igor Ardasev, Thomas Bandy, Lada Bartosova, Lucie Bartova, Petra Besa-Pospisilova, The Boychoir of Ann Arbor, Stanislav Cajka, Josef Cecava, Timothy Cheek, Petr Chromcak, Sadie Danforth Brightman, Dianna Dumpel, Carola Emrich-Fisher, Iva Fleischhansova, Susan Keith Gray, Risa Renae Harman, Kimberly Haynes, Caroline Helton, Katerina Honova, Janacek Philharmonic Ostrava, Jan Jirasky, Milan Kanak, Kapralova Quartet, Nela Klimova, Laura Kobayashi, Jakub Kozak, Katerina Kraftova, Martin Kupka, Hana Maciuchova, Jacqueline Metcalf, Vit Otahal, Jill Pearon, Jana Pelikanova, Zdenek Prokes, Arielle Rosenberg, Anthony Ross, Stepan Ruda, Miroslav Sekera, Kirk Severtson, Kira Slovacek, Rachal Solomon, Ivan Straus, Thomas Strode, Jaroslav Sveceny, Jeffrey Sykes, Mariko Terashi, Karel Valenta, and Janna Vinson.